ikrazydev/algos/src/sorting/README.md

 The provided implementation uses some optimizations (early return, passes decreasing in length), however its time complexity is still considered to be $\ O(N^2) $.
 That demonstrates why Big O isn't the only (nor the best, in many situations) way to describe the efficiency of an algorithm.

+That is also why it's considered to be the simplest sorting algorithm.
+Easy to teach, but even with its optimizations, is still largely inferior to more performant algorithms.

 # Selection Sort